coinwise-io/zrobank-doc-api/docs/paas/auth/auth-singin.md

 {
   {
   "code": 400,
-  "message": "If any required params are missing or has invalid format or type."
-  }
+  "message": "The value api-key should be a string."  }
 }
 ```
 </TabItem>